Semmangudi Srinivasa Iyer: Early life and training

-He was born in Tirukkodikaval, Tanjore district as the third son of Radhakrishna Iyer and Dharmasamvardhini Ammal.
+He was born in Tirukkodikaval, Tanjore district as the third son of Radhakrishna Iyer and Dharmasamvardhini Ammal into a Tamil Iyer Brahmin family.
 He lived with his maternal uncle Tirukkodikaval Krishna Iyer, a violin maestro, until the age of four and after his death, moved back to his parents' home in Semmangudi, Tiruvarur District.
 At the age of eight he started learning music from his cousin Semmangudi Narayanaswamy Iyer.
 This was followed by some rigorous training under Thiruvadaimaruthur Sakharama Rao, a famous Gottuvadhyam exponent, an event considered by Semmangudi as a turning point in his life.
 This was followed by another training stint with Narayanaswamy Iyer, during which time he learnt a lot of varnams and keerthanams.
 He also learned under vocalist Umayalpuram Swaminatha Iyer.
 Then he had a musical apprenticeship with Maharajapuram Viswanatha Iyer.
 In 1926, he performed his first music recital at Kumbakonam.
-In 1927 gave a concert in the Madras session of Indian National Congress, another event considered by Semmangudi as a turning point in his life, as it catapulted him into the big league of vidwans at that time.
+In 1927 he gave a concert in the Madras session of Indian National Congress, another event considered by Semmangudi as a turning point in his life, as it catapulted him into the big league of vidwans at that time.
 He was known for producing soulful music, highly creative and yet very orthodox, despite a recalcitrant voice.

 He was instrumental, along with Harikesanallur Muthiah Bhagavathar, for the work on the krithis of Maharaja Swathi Thirunal Rama Varma.
 After attending one of his concerts in 1934, Maharani Sethu Parvati Bai of Travancore was so impressed by his talent and scholarship that she invited him to come to Thiruvananthapuram to edit and popularise the compositions of Swati Tirunal.
 He succeeded Harikesanallur Muthiah Bhagavathar as Principal of the Swathi Thirunal College of Music at Thiruvananthapuram, a post he held for 23 years, until the age of 55.
 At this age, he handed over his responsibilities to another Carnatic legend, G. N. Balasubramaniam and at the behest of the Government of India, became the Chief Producer of Carnatic music at All India Radio, Madras from 1957 to 1960.
 In later life, he concentrated on concert performances and tutoring youngsters.
 He gave public concerts even after the age of 90.